ChainAI-Org/full-stack-template/README.md

 -   **Check**: Package documentation for browser/webcontainer compatibility.
 -   **Internal Example**: `webcontainer-setup.js` uses Node.js `crypto` for one-time secret generation; `@fastify/cookie` is used without a secret to avoid native crypto dependencies at runtime.

+### Code Organization Principles

+-   **Modularity**: Break down features and components into smaller, focused files.
+    -   **Benefits**: Improves readability, maintainability, and testability.
+Makes it easier for multiple developers (and AI agents) to work on different parts of the codebase concurrently.
+    -   **Example**: For backend logic, within a file like `src/routes/user.routes.ts`, a route handler for creating a user should be concise.
+It might call a dedicated function from a service or action file, for example, `src/services/user/createUserHandler.ts` or `src/actions/user/processUserCreation.ts`.
+This keeps route files focused on routing and request/response marshalling, while the dedicated files handle specific business logic.
+For UI, a complex page component, perhaps `src/client/pages/UserProfilePage.tsx` (if you adopt a `pages` directory structure under `src/client/`), would be better composed of smaller, focused components from `src/client/components/user/` like `ProfileHeader.tsx` and `ActivityFeed.tsx`, each in their own file.
+-   **Single Responsibility Principle (SRP)**: Each file or module should ideally have one primary responsibility.
+-   **Clear Naming**: Use descriptive names for files and directories that clearly indicate their purpose or the feature they relate to.

 ## Core Features & Configuration

 ### Authentication